When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 This will protect your money if the company fails – and this has become essential.
 Several tour operators, such as STA Travel and Fleetway Travel have already gone bust.
 We will see many more in the coming months.
 But if you have booked a package holiday then you’ll get a full refund, as package holiday operators pay into an insurance fund run by the Civil Aviation Authority.

-It’s crucial that the package holiday is Atol protected.
+It’s crucial that the package holiday is Atol-protected.
 Almost all tour operators in the UK sell holidays that are Atol protected, but there are a handful of exceptions.
 Use our guide to check if your holiday is Atol protected

 No similar scheme exists to protect customers who book flights and accommodation independently.
 If your airline fails or your hotel closes, you may well lose your money – or worse, you could be stranded abroad.

-Book a package holiday to protect against changing travel corridor lists
+Book a package holiday to protect against changing travel corridor lists and national lockdowns

 Pick a provider who will refund you

-More holidays in 2021 are likely to be cancelled.
+More holidays later in 2021 are likely to be cancelled.
 If yours is, you want to make sure you’ll get your money back without a fight.
 Many travel companies, including some of the biggest brands, have taken months to refund customers for holidays that were cancelled due to COVID-19.

 A handful of 20+ firms did the right thing throughout the crisis and paid refunds within 14 days.
 Consider giving them your business.